freeradical13/freeradical13.github.io/index.md

 [Prostaglandins][] are either paracrine or autocrine signals which promote inflammation and the sensation of pain in response to injury.

+#### Epithelial Tissue

+[Epithelial tissue][] lines the surface of organs, some inner cavities in organs, and the outside of the body.
+The main type of cell in epithelium is the epithelial cell.

+In some organisms, the outside of the body forms a tissue called Skin which is made of the outermost [epidermis][], the inner [dermis][], and the innermost [subcutaneous tissue][] (or [hypodermis][]).
+In some organisms, the skin is part of the [integumentary system][] which also includes hair and nails.

+[Transport Epithelia][] are layers of cells that move solutes in different directions to help with osmoregulation.

+Some epithelial cells have fatty or lactic acids that inhibit bacterial growth, or secrete [antimicrobial peptides][] that perturb membranes of invaders.
+Some epithelial tissues have cells that secrete [mucus][] which is a thick fluid layer that contains glycoproteins, proteoglycans, and enzymes that protect the epithelial cells.

+#### Connective Tissue

+[Connective tissues][] (or fibrous tissues) are found between other tissue types and provide various functions such as structural support.
+Connective tissues are made of fibers, a gel-like substance called [ground substance][], and various cells.
+The fibers include elastic fibers and collagen.
+[Elastic fibers][] are bundles of [Elastin][] and Microfibril proteins.
+[Collagen][] is a structural protein embedded in a network of proteoglycans made of proteins and carbohydrates.

+[Bone][] is a strong and rigid mineralized connective tissue made by bone-forming cells called osteoblasts which deposit calcium, magnesium, and phosphate ions into a solidified matrix.
+[Ligaments][] connect bones at joints.

+[Cartilage][] is a strong yet flexible material that contains fibers made of collagen embedded in a carbohydrate-protein complex called chondroitin sulfate.
+Cartilage is excreted by cells called chondrocytes.

 #### Immune System

 The [immune system][] in an organism provides a defense system against [pathogens][] (or germs) which are organisms that may cause various types of damage and/or disease, including bacteria, viruses, fungi, and [parasites][] (a heterogenous classification of unicellular protozoa and multicellular invertebrates such as worms).